 OK, so our Mongolian Ger Camp Experience maybe wasn’t entirely traditional, it was a purpose-built tourist ger camp, but it was traditional enough for us.
 We were far enough away from civilization to hear the wolves at night and I’d never slept inside anything like a ger before.

-Our ger was beautiful, ornately decorated and warm, thanks to the central wood burning stove.
+Our ger was beautiful, ornately decorated, and warm, thanks to the central wood-burning stove.
 There were wooden bunks neatly arranged around the edges, with plenty of blankets.
-A guy came in at night to stoke the fire while we slept, temperatures outside were incredibly low (minus 10 ish), we wore everything in our packs at once and were still absolutely freezing once we stepped out through the door.
+A guy came in at night to stoke the fire while we slept.
+Temperatures outside were incredibly low (minus 10 C-ish), we wore everything in our packs at once and were still absolutely freezing once we stepped out through the door.

 Food (borscht) was served in a communal dining building, there were only four of us staying, plus the Mongolian staff.
-We rode Mongolian ponies and practiced Mongolian wrestling with a small wiry chap, it became very competitive among the rugby playing, weight lifting boys, the Mongolian won, every time.
+We rode Mongolian ponies and practiced Mongolian wrestling with a small wiry chap.
+This became very competitive among the rugby-playing, weight-lifting boys but the Mongolian won, every time.

 After two nights in our ger camp we headed back to the station, back to our cozy train to continue our Trans Siberian, or was it Trans Mongolian, experience right through to Beijing.
 We didn’t get bubonic plague.